|

 Thoughts and Comments

-Following a short hiatus, Early Spring is the
+Following a short hiatus, Early Spring

-(recalling his characteristically complex Kihachi
+class man (recalling his characteristically complex

-films during Ozu's silent era).
-Above all Ozu
+Kihachi films during Ozu's silent era).
+Above

-sympathetically observes the value of life and
+all Ozu sympathetically observes the value of

-certainly rates among his most expression social
+Early Spring certainly rates among his

-statements of the Japanese work life and the focus
+most expression social statements of the Japanese

-seems to be on the younger generation of Japanese
+work life and the focus seems to be on the younger

-society.
-A generation of rebelliousness and transition
+generation of Japanese society.
+A generation of

-into a more Westernized Japanese world.
-Maybe
+rebelliousness and transition into a more Westernized

-not among his very greatest masterworks, Early
+Japanese world.
+Maybe not among his very greatest

-Spring remains a deeply detailed film and among
+masterworks, Early Spring remains a deeply

-Ozu's emotionally darkest work.
+detailed film and among Ozu's emotionally darkest

 |